ben-dh3/broken_blog_application/challenges/04_test_driving_route_with_database.md

 the web server.

-For example, we could have the following routes mapped to each operation on the albums database:
+For example, we could have the following routes mapped to each operation on the books database:

 ```
-# Albums resource:
+# Books resource:

-# Create a new album
+# Create a new book
-Request: POST /albums
+Request: POST /books
-  With body parameters: "title=OK Computer"
+  With body parameters: "title=No Place on Earth&author_name=Christa Wolf"
 Response: None (just creates the resource on the server)

-# Read a single album
+# Read a single book
-Request: GET /albums/1
+Request: GET /books/1
-Response: of a single album
+Response: of a single book

-# Update a single album
+# Update a single book
-Request: PATCH /albums/1
+Request: PATCH /books/1
-  With body parameters: "title=OK Computer"
+  With body parameters: "title=No Place on Earth&author_name=Christa Wolf"
 Response: None (just updates the resource on the server)

-# Delete an album
+# Delete a book
-Request: DELETE /albums/1
+Request: DELETE /books/1
 Response: None (just deletes the resource on the server)

-# List all the albums
+# List all the books
-Request: GET /albums
+Request: GET /books
-Response: list of albums
+Response: list of books
 ```

 <details>